Athena Parthenos: Antique copies and replicas

 Parthenon - Cross section restored.
 Benoît Édouard Loviot.
 1879.
 Paris Musée des Beaux-Arts.
 Inv.
 Env.
 71–07.

 At least sixty-nine small-scale copies of the statue are known.
 Very early on, her influence was felt, sometimes very far away.
 Thus, gold medallions from a tomb in Kul-Oba (Crimea) and preserved in the Hermitage Museum, reproduce the head of the statue.
 During Roman times, small copies were mass-produced, sometimes simplifying the decor.
-The Athena of Varvákeion is one of the most famous examples.
+The Varvakeion Athena is one of the most famous examples.
 Sometimes, only the decoration was reproduced, mainly that of the outside of the shield, apparently in the form of decorative plates for export.

-Among the most famous ancient copies are the Lenormant Athena and therefore the Athena of Varvakeion preserved in the National Archaeological Museum of Athens, the Minerva with the necklace of the Louvre Museum or a Roman copy signed Antiochos preserved at the Palazzo Altemps (Roman National Museum).
+Among the most famous ancient copies are the Lenormant Athena and therefore the Varvakeion Athena preserved in the National Archaeological Museum of Athens, the Minerva with necklace at the Louvre, or a Roman copy signed Antiochos preserved at the Roman National Museum (Palazzo Altemps).
 A restoration was made by sculptor Pierre-Charles Simart between 1846 and 1855 for the Duke of Luynes.
 It is exhibited in its castle in Dampierre.

 A life-size replica was made in 1990 for the Nashville Parthenon by American sculptor Alan LeQuire.
-On a steel and aluminium frame, a mixture of plaster and fibreglass was covered with 8 kg of gold leaf.
+On a steel and aluminium frame, a mixture of plaster and fibreglass was covered with 8.5 lbs of gold leaf.

 In 2024, the Parthenon and the statue of Athena were reconstructed by Juan de Lara in 3D and developed into a digital project titled The Parthenon 3D.
 De Lara was able to reconstruct the visual effects of the gold and ivory when light interacted with them in a fully physically-based rendered environment.